Mary Roy: Mary Roy Etc v State of Kerala and Others

 When the case was taken up by the Supreme Court of India, a bench led by Justice P. N. Bhagwati and Justice R. S. Pathak heard the case and delivered the judgement in 1986.
-While the judgement which was in Roy's favor did not speak about the case as violation Article 14 of the Constitution of India which guaranteed gender equality.
+While the judgement was in Roy's favor, it did not address the case as violation Article 14 of the Constitution of India which guaranteed gender equality.
 Instead, the judgement was based on the fact that The Part B States (Laws) Act, 1951, extended national laws to Part B states, which were princely states that were integrated into the union of India.
 This extension implied that the Travancore Christian Succession Act was invalid after 1951 and was superseded by the Indian Succession Act of 1925.
 The verdict was applicable retroactively and found opposition from multiple groups that believed that the retroactive nature of the verdict would open up the floodgates for litigations either arising from property inheritance or even properties pledged for loans with the banks.
 Roy was represented by advocate Indira Jaising, herself a women's right activist.

 A bill was introduced by P. J. Kurien from the Congress party in the parliament to undo the retrospective application which did not find much support.
 A subsequent bill from the Kerala government under K. Karunakaran, Travancore and Cochin Succession (Revival and Validation) Bill did not receive presidential assent.
 A subsequent motion in the Supreme Court was also dismissed.
 Though she won the case, Roy did not get access to the property because a district court ruled that division of the property was not possible.
 Roy approached the Kerala High Court in 1994 to get the lower court's judgement overruled.
 She was successful.
 After her mother's death in 2000, she approached the Kottayam Sub-court for the final decree.
 The case continued for eight years after which she filed the execution petition in 2009, and she finally received the property in 2010.
 It is noted that her share of the property was ₹2 crores, an amount that she left to charity.